Knowledge Hub

 Patent licensing

-A licence, is nothing more than permission to do something that otherwise would not be permitted.
-In fact, all manner of intellectual property rights are apt to be licensed to others, and for many patents, licensing is the most important way to exploit them.
-In this article, our intellectual property solicitors discuss how you can determine the value of your patent and explain what terms you should include in your patent licensing agreement.
+A licence is nothing more than permission to do something that otherwise would not be permitted.
+In fact, all types of intellectual property rights can be licensed to others, and for many patents, licensing is the most important way to exploit them.
+In this article, we discuss how you can determine the value of your patent and explain what terms you should include in your patent licensing agreement.

 Why licensing is an attractive option for patent rights owners